 The accumulation of protein deposits and debris on your contact lenses can cause your eyes to burn by reducing the oxygen permeability of your lenses.
-If you feel burning after putting in your lens, remove it immediately and rinse it with saline solution to remove any dirt that may be causing this.
+If you feel burning after putting in your lens, remove it immediately and rinse it with sterile saline solution to remove any dirt that may be causing this.

 4. Dry eyes

 Dry eyes can include a range of symptoms including redness, tearing and a burning sensation.
 Whilst there are a range of factors that can cause your eyes to burn when wearing contacts, the only way to identify which one is the cause is to visit your eye care specialist.

 If you are suffering from burning eyes, we would recommend a saline solution that has been specifically formulated for sensitive eyes such as Bausch & Lomb Sensitive Eyes Plus or Lens Plus Solution.